Before Gameday

 Rules of competition can be found:

-1. in Arbiter under the “list” tab, sub tab “forms”.
+- In Arbiter under the "lists" tab, and then under the "forms" tab.
 They are listed by league and sports based on your assignment in Arbiter (league is in the level).
 Or you could read the rules.

-2. The home team's web site.
+- The home team's website.
 Double check with the coaches before play to make sure you are all on the same page.

 When should I leave for the game? +

-Leave so you arrive 30 minutes ahead for first game of day – as soon as you can later on – communicate when you will be there less than 15 minutes.
-Realize that some of your crew may be coming from another field at the same site- and therefore close to start time, communicate with each other and remember your crew probably does not know your schedule.
+Leave so you arrive 30 minutes ahead for first game of day.
+Communicate with your crew if you are running late.
+Realize that some of your crew may be coming from another field at the same site and therefore close to start time.

-Please be in uniform when you arrive – remember, no jewelry other than your watch and normal rings (wedding band, etc).
-Socks pulled up, shirts tucked in – look professional!!!
-Don’t forget your whistle, cards, flags, match sheets (any piece of paper will do) and something to write with if you are the center ref.
+Please be in uniform when you arrive.
+Remember, no jewelry other than your watch and normal rings (wedding band, etc).
+Socks pulled up, shirts tucked in.
+Look professional!
+Don’t forget your whistle, cards, flags, match sheets and something to write with if you are the center referee.
 There will not be any field marshals or referee coordinators at the fields – use your schedule and field markers to determine where you need to be.
 Also be prepared for the sun, (sunscreen, snacks, water etc.) OR the cold (black gloves, caps warm ups for between games).

 BRING WATER!!